Seya Industries Ltd.

 Corporate Social Responsibility (CSR)

 The CSR activities are being undertaken by your Company through various Implementingagency with area specific need and focus to reach out to marginalised and deprived sectionof the society and bridge the gap between the haves and have nots by promotion of buildinghealth livelihood and education.
-The interventions of some implementing agency werespread across India while some concentrated in the state of Andhra Pradesh.
-During FY2015-16 your Company has spent Rs.15.66 Lacs on CSR activities against the requirementof Rs.14.55 Lacs being 2% of average of the net profits for the preceding three years.
+The interventions of some implementing agency werespread across India.
+During FY 2018-19 your Company has spent Rs 99.50 Lacs on CSRactivities against the requirement of Rs 97.95 Lacs being 2% of average of the netprofits for the preceding three years.

 The Company's overall CSR initiative focuses on the following sectors and issues: